-Exams: There will be three in-class 100-point exams and a 100-point final exam.
-Each exam will consist of problem-solving questions and theory/concepts based multiple-choice questions.
-Exams will cover assigned chapters, in-class lectures, and any assigned homework problems.
+Exams: There will be three in-class 100 point exams.
+Each exam will consist of problem-solving questions and theory/concept based multiple-choice questions.
+Exams will cover assigned chapters, inclass lectures, and any assigned homework problems.
 Examinations will be returned to students for discussion in class after they are graded.
 Students should review the exam at this time as a learning tool and make note of any areas where performance was not as expected.
 Examinations will be collected from students after they are discussed in class and are retained as documentation of student performance.
 Examinations are the property of Midwestern State University.

-Homework: There will be eight written homework assignments during the course of the semester.
+Homework: There will be eight written homework assignments during the course of the summer term.
 The homework will be graded and the highest six grades will equate to the weight of a regular exam.
 The two lowest homework grades will be dropped; therefore, no makeup of late/missing homework assignments will be accepted.
 Homework must be turned in at the beginning of class.